Computer Siksha

 Questions 1–5 · What HTML Is and How It Works

 HTML serves as the foundation of every webpage on the internet.
 Therefore, understanding what HTML stands for and how it works is your first essential step.
 Furthermore, knowing the correct file extension ensures your browser opens HTML files properly.
+As a result, mastering these basics will make all future topics easier to understand.

 HTML Basics